veerjain-1/Movie-Data-Analysis-Toolkit/README.md

 # Movie-Data-Analysis-Toolkit
 This project is a comprehensive Movie Data Analysis Toolkit designed to handle and process a dataset of movies, directors, actors, and financial information.
+It includes functionalities to read and write movie data, calculate various statistics such as total sales by director, movie awards, profit percentages, and indie scores.
+Additionally, it can identify the highest-grossing movies by year and the most common actor pairs.
+The toolkit aims to provide a robust solution for managing and analyzing movie datasets efficiently.